 (Forty-five minutes later)

 Okay, so... basically, there's multiple Captain Marvels.
 I'm not gonna go through the entire history of this, 'cause this is a long convuluted thing that I'm sure somebody who cares can sort through better then me.
-So, yeah, this is DC's variation on their original character Captain Marvel, but their Captain Marvel is now an Avengers character name, and there's also several different Captain Marvels, and...- I don't know...- Anyway, instead of Captain Marvel, he got Shazam!, for some reason....
+So, yeah, this is DC's variation on their original character Captain Marvel, but their Captain Marvel is now an Avengers character name, and there's also several different Captain Marvels, and...- I don't know...- Anyway, instead of Captain Marvel, we got Shazam!, for some reason....
 It's not even his name, it's his, like, Go-Go Gadget phrase,...-

 Whatever.
 So, I guess I'm not supposed to take this one as a play on a superhero film.
 Even if it's a little bit too weird and stupid to take seriously, I have to consider it seriously....

-You know, DC, when I gave a little more slack to "Suicide Squad" then I probably shouldn't have, a lot of it had to do with the fact that, despite everything, I still found some of those villain characters fascinating; I'm not sure you can do that with a guy named after the cheesiest of all magic words that magicians wouldn't even use now if they wanted to.....
+You know, DC, when I gave a little more slack to "Suicide Squad" then I probably should have, a lot of it had to do with the fact that, despite everything, I still found some of those villain characters fascinating; I'm not sure you can do that with a guy named after the cheesiest of all magic words that magicians wouldn't even use now if they wanted to.....
 Couldn't he be called "Alacazam" or "Abracadabra" at least?
 Was "Bippity-Boppity Boo" copywritten?

 Alright, I know there's comedy superhero films in the Marvel Universe, it's logical for there to be some in the DC Universe, even if, most of the DC Universe even at it's campiest has been pretty damn serious-in-tone up 'til now, at least...
 (Although I haven't gotten to "Aquaman" yet, so maybe not.
 I still can't believe that's a superhero film; that used to just be a joke on "Entourage".) and I say that, as a positive, I might add.
-The Marvel Universe has always seemed a little too over-the-top and campy for it's own good; I like a darker world where superheroes are more needed.
+The Marvel Universe has always seemed a little too over-the-top, toy-like and campy for it's own good; I like a darker world where superheroes are more needed.

 But goddamnit, this guy...?
 Actually that's problem A, he's not even a guy.
 Shazam!
 (Zachary Levi) is actually Billy Batson (Asher Angel) a teenage foster kid known for being a runaway.
 His backstory...- ugh, is pretty stupid.
 Look, I'm trying to give this movie a little benefit of the doubt, but like, this is a really dumb backstory, how he became a foster kid.
 I don't think it's completely unrealistic but, parts of this story feel like it was written in a much earlier age.
 Even the group home he ends up at....- He's been kicked out several homes after running away in a constant search for his birth mother (Caroline Palmer) who may or may not have abandoned him as a kid.
 This time around he's in Philadelphia, and after stealing a cop's Geno's, which, okay, nice touch there, he ends up at, Victor and Rosa Vasquez's (Cooper Andrews and Marta Milans) home, where he's suddenly bombarded with love from several new foster siblings, most notably a crippled teenager his same age named Freddy Freeman (Jack Dylan Grazer) who has a superhero obsession.

-Shortly thereafter, a Wizard (Djimon Hounsou) contacts Billy, and gives him superpowers because he's good-at-heart, apparantly.
+Shortly thereafter, a Wizard (Djimon Hounsou) contacts Billy, and gives him superpowers because he's good-at-heart, apparently.
 So, he's a chosen one, superhero and he now has to defeat Dr. Sivana (Mark Strong) a man who became a supervillain after he gained control of the Seven Deadly Sins, which in this world are some kind of gargoyle-like ghost monsters that live in his eye.

 That's another big issue with this movie for me, Shazam's whole narrative, is that, he's a foster child, who's searching for his family, and that eventually he realizes that his family is there all along, and I guess, him becoming a literal superhero is part of that transition too, but we don't actually get to know much about this foster family of his.
 I mean, I get why he's reluctant to embrace them as a family, the guy's been through several foster families for like almost a decade or so, through six counties, and sure, not all foster families are good, but they couldn't have all been terrible.
 Even still though, we don't really learn enough about this group to really be enticed to care about them.
 We learn about Freddy, and frankly he seems obnoxious.
-We learn like one or two things about everyone else, and they're all nice and friendly and all, but we don't enough about them to care, and it's kinda hard to believe that Billy does suddenly care so much, especially after being such a lone wolf for so long.
+We learn like one or two things about everyone else, and they're all nice and friendly and all, but we don't know enough about them to care, and it's kinda hard to believe that Billy does suddenly care so much, especially after being such a lone wolf for so long.

 WILD ROSE (2019) Director: Tom Harper